 Grated Parmesan cheese, for garnish, optional

-Sauté onions, leeks, celery, bell pepper, garlic, in olive oil:
+Sauté the onions, leeks, celery, bell pepper, and garlic:

 Heat 1 tablespoon of olive oil in a large, thick-bottomed pot on medium high.
 Add the diced onion, leeks, celery, and bell pepper.

 Sauté for 8 to 10 minutes until softened, lowering the heat to medium to prevent browning.

 Add the minced garlic and cook for a minute more, until fragrant.

-Add stock, seasonings, beans, pasta, vegetables, then simmer:
+Add the stock, seasonings, beans, pasta, and remaining vegetables:

 Add the chicken stock, bay leaf, thyme, and salt to the pot.
 Increase heat to bring to a simmer, then add the zucchini, green beans, tomatoes, white beans, and pasta.